-Talking with teens about money is as important as speaking to them about any other life challenges.
-A healthy relationship with money starts at an early age.
-BECU wants to make it easier for parents to help their teens get familiar with managing finances so they can to jump into adulthood with a solid financial foundation.
+Talking with teens about money is as important as speaking to them about any other life challenge.
+With that in mind, we've created The Money Talk guide to make it easier for parents to help their teens get familiar with finances and jump into adulthood with a sense of financial independence.

 Encouraging Financially Independent Adults

 If you feel unprepared to talk to your teen about finances, you aren't alone.
-However, conversations about finances are important and chances are your teen wants to have the talk– a 2015 survey by Junior Achievement USA showed that most teens (84%) want to learn about money management from their parents.
+However, conversations about finances are important, and chances are your teen actually wants to have the talk – a 2015 survey by Junior Achievement USA showed that most teens (84%) want to learn about money management from their parents.